-- Proponents of a designated broadband project must give advance notice (90 days) to Ontario One Call before any excavation or dig is expected to commence, subject to a shorter timeline being stipulated by either One Call or the Minister of Infrastructure. - Within 10 business days (or such other agreed to timeline between the Proponent and affected members of Ontario One Call) after receiving a notice from Ontario One Call of the proposed excavation/dig: - The affected members of Ontario One Call and the Proponent shall agree in writing on a Dedicated Locator, and - o The affected members of Ontario One Call shall give to the Dedicated Locator mapping information, such as the location of the member's underground infrastructure, and any other information that the Dedicated Locator considers necessary. - After the Dedicated Locator has been agreed upon for a project, the Proponent shall promptly notify Ontario One Call of the name and contact information of the Dedicated Locator. - The agreed-upon Dedicated Locator for a designated broadband project who receives a notification from Ontario One Call about a locate request that may affect underground infrastructure owned or operated by an affected member shall respond to the locate request within 10 business days after the day the dedicated locator received the notification or within such different time limit agreed upon in writing by the Proponent and the dedicated locator. - Locate requests relating to transmission infrastructure must still be responded to by the member themselves and shall be treated as a standard locate request.
+- Proponents of a designated broadband project must give advance notice (90 days) to Ontario One Call before any excavation or dig is expected to commence, subject to a shorter timeline being stipulated by either One Call or the Minister of Infrastructure. - Within 10 business days (or such other agreed to timeline between the Proponent and affected members of Ontario One Call) after receiving a notice from Ontario One Call of the proposed excavation/dig: - The affected members of Ontario One Call and the Proponent shall agree in writing on a Dedicated Locator, and - The affected members of Ontario One Call shall give to the Dedicated Locator mapping information, such as the location of the member's underground infrastructure, and any other information that the Dedicated Locator considers necessary. - After the Dedicated Locator has been agreed upon for a project, the Proponent shall promptly notify Ontario One Call of the name and contact information of the Dedicated Locator. - The agreed-upon Dedicated Locator for a designated broadband project who receives a notification from Ontario One Call about a locate request that may affect underground infrastructure owned or operated by an affected member shall respond to the locate request within 10 business days after the day the dedicated locator received the notification or within such different time limit agreed upon in writing by the Proponent and the dedicated locator.